SegiH/WTFIndexer-Legacy/README.md

 # WTFIndexer
 Overview:

-This Angular application displays a

-scrapes the Wikipedia episodes page for the WTF with Marc Maron Podcast and saves all episode information into a MySQL database and displays the podcast information in a searchable Angular table with the ability to favorite episodes that you want to listen to later.
+This Angular application displays scrapes the Wikipedia episodes page for the WTF with Marc Maron Podcast and saves all episode information into a MySQL database and displays the podcast information in a searchable Angular table with the ability to favorite episodes that you want to listen to later.
 Almost every name in each episode has a hyperlink to IMDB.com where you can see the persons' credits on IMDB.

 Requirements: